hannah2520/SONO/backend/README.md

 # SONO Backend Server

-Backend API server for the SONO application with OpenAI integration.
+Backend API server for the SONO application with OpenAI and Spotify integration for mood-based music recommendations.

 ## Setup